 In terms of drug trafficking, south-west Asia, mainly Afghanistan, remains the most important source of heroin trafficked to Germany.
 Cocaine seized in Germany mainly originates in South America and enters Germany via airmail or air couriers, or directly by sea.
 The Netherlands and, to a much smaller extent, the Czech Republic (especially for methamphetamine) are the main countries of origin for synthetic drugs such as amphetamine and its derivatives.
 Cannabis is extensively cultivated in Germany.
-A total of 782 cannabis plantations were seized in 2013, and a considerable increase in large and professional plantations is noted.
+A total of 873 cannabis plantations were seized in 2014, and a considerable increase in large and professional plantations is noted.

 The German Federal Narcotics Act defines schedules of narcotic substances, the framework and procedure for legal turnover and prescription of narcotics, criminal and administrative liability; and alternative measures for drug-addicted offenders.
 Use of drugs is not mentioned as an offence.
 Unauthorised possession of drugs is a criminal offence, but there are various possibilities within the law to refrain from prosecution if only small quantities of narcotic drugs for personal use are involved.
 Important criteria for such a decision are the amount and type of drugs, involvement of others, personal history and public interest in prosecution.
-Most of the Länder have defined values for ‘small amounts’ of cannabis, and a few have established such values for heroin, cocaine, amphetamine and ecstasy; for methamphetamine a federal ruling limits the ‘non-small’ amount to 5 g of the active substance.
-When a sentence is given, the principle of ‘treatment instead of punishment’ still — under certain circumstances — allows a postponement or remission of the punishment if the offender undergoes treatment instead.
+Most of the Länder have defined values for ‘small amounts’ of cannabis, and a few have established such values for heroin, cocaine, amphetamine and ecstasy; for methamphetamine, a federal ruling limits the ‘non-small’ amount to 5 g of the active substance.
+When a sentence is given, the principle of ‘treatment instead of punishment’ still allows — under certain circumstances —a postponement or remission of the punishment if the offender undergoes treatment instead.

 The illicit supply, cultivation and manufacture of narcotic drugs carry penalties of up to five years’ imprisonment.
 This increases to 15 years if there are also aggravating circumstances, which include: ‘not insignificant’ quantities of narcotic drugs; an adult supplying narcotics to a person under the age of 18; a person trafficking narcotics ‘professionally’ or as a member of a gang; or carrying a weapon when committing a serious drug-related offence.

 Notable changes since 1981 include the legal bases for ‘therapy instead of punishment’ (1981), opioid substitution treatment and distribution of sterile disposable syringes (1992), the prerequisites for the establishment of drug injecting rooms at the discretion of the Länder (2000) and diamorphine-assisted substitution treatment (2009).
 The Act on diamorphine-assisted substitution therapy entered into force on 21 July 2009, and stipulates that diamorphine (pharmaceutically produced heroin) is eligible for prescription — on very narrow criteria — as a narcotic drug for heavily dependent opioid addicts.
-In 2010 additional legal provisions were passed to regulate the availability of the therapy through statutory health insurance and to promote appropriate training among medical professionals.
+In 2010 additional legal provisions were passed to regulate the availability of the therapy through statutory health insurance and to promote appropriate training of medical professionals.